PolyMet Mining (NYSEAMERICAN:PLM) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of PolyMet Mining (NYSEAMERICAN:PLM – Free Report) (TSE:POM) in a research report report published on Tuesday.
-The firm issued a hold rating on the basic materials company’s stock.
+StockNews.com assumed coverage on shares of PolyMet Mining (NYSEAMERICAN:PLM – Free Report) (TSE:POM) in a report released on Friday.
+The brokerage issued a hold rating on the basic materials company’s stock.

-PolyMet Mining (NYSEAMERICAN:PLM – Get Free Report) (TSE:POM) last issued its quarterly earnings data on Thursday, May 11th.
-The basic materials company reported ($0.05) earnings per share (EPS) for the quarter.
+PolyMet Mining (NYSEAMERICAN:PLM – Get Free Report) (TSE:POM) last announced its quarterly earnings data on Thursday, May 11th.
+The basic materials company reported ($0.05) earnings per share for the quarter.

 About PolyMet Mining